Janusirsasana: Meaning, Steps, and Benefits

 Introduction

 Janusirsasana is a modern Yoga posture.
+Also, it is spelled Janu Sirsasana.
 We could not find any reference to this posture in medieval Hatha yogic texts.
 Yet, considering the benefits it offers, it is an important yoga posture.
-It is sometimes called as Ardha Pascimottanasana also.

 Pose Name | Janusirsasana |